ZacJoffe/website/content/projects.md

 Over the last 2 years or so, I've put a lot of effort into writing configuration files for various *nix programs.
 I've focused on creating simplistic configurations that suite needs and optimize my workflow, and continue improving and adding to what's already there.

 ### [Rubik's Cube Solving Robot](https://github.com/ZacJoffe/two-by-two-solver)
-For our final project in my first semester, we had to build a Lego Mindstorm EV3 robot to do something cool.
-Me and two other people made a robot that solves a 2x2 Rubik's cube.
-We used an open source algorithm to determine the solution of a given scramble, and the robot executed the moves to solve the cube generally in 10 turns or less.
+For our final project in my first semester, we had to build a Lego Mindstorm EV3 robot to do something interesting.
+Two other people and I made a robot that solves a 2x2 Rubik's cube.
+We used an algorithm that determines a near-optimal solution of a given scramble (10 turns or less) and programmed the robot to execute the moves to solve the cube.